Fieldwork Grant Programme

 Priority is given to students conducting fieldwork in ICLD’s partner countries.
 However, projects in other countries are welcomed if they show an important contribution to the field of local democracy and relevance to local governments in ICLD’s partner countries.
 ICLD’s priority countries are: Botswana, Bosnia and Herzegovina, Colombia, Guatemala, Kenya, Kosovo, Serbia, South Africa, Tanzania, Uganda, Ukraine, Zambia, and Zimbabwe.

-Applications for fieldwork 2025 is closed.
-Next round will open in September, 2025.
+Applications for fieldwork 2025-2026 is paused.
+Next round will open in September, 2026.

 For any questions, email robin.alnas@icld.se